© Manuela Davidovic

 In the doorway of the classroom, I halt again, panic-stricken.
 I can't do this.
 I'll just tell them straight that Ester has cancelled the class, I decide.

-She strikes me as a chatty sort, so I let her rattle on about the sales in the nearby town, while I think whether to cancel the class or wait and see what happens next.
+She strikes me as a chatty sort, so I let her rattle on, while I think whether to cancel the class or wait and see what happens next.

 Riki rushes over to us with a plate.